 Chaired by Professor Terence Stephenson

-The quality of clinical practice is a core concern of the Colleges.
+The quality of clinical practice is a core concern of the medical Royal Colleges and Faculties.
 With the increasing importance of the quality agenda and the Government looking for engagement and input from the profession, the Academy has developed this committee with a clearly defined remit concerned with clinical quality improvement.

 Its main responsibilities are to: